Choosing a Legal Career

 Law school graduates pursue a variety of career paths leading to jobs in business, government, and higher education among others.
 Students contemplating a legal career should understand their own motivations as the law is a rigorous field of study.
 Even the application process is not for the faint of heart!
 In order to determine whether a legal career is right for you, there are a number of different ways to explore the field of law and determine whether law school is right for you.

-- Set up an appointment with a pre-law advisor.
+- Set up an appointment with a CN pre-law advisor.

-- Explore career options through the Carson-Newman Life Directions Center.
+- Explore career options through the Carson-Newman Student Success Center (located in the library).